 All right, I'll admit I haven't used those much lately.

-Kidding aside, Bayly has for me, personally, a sentimental connection with the guitar.
-He was the man who wrote these words:
+Kidding aside, Bayly has for me, personally, a tangential, but very sentimental, connection with the guitar.
+He wrote the more familiar song beginning:

 Tell me the tales that to me were so dear,

 Long, long ago, long, long ago.

 Mel Bay's arrangement of this song, Long, Long Ago, appeared in Volume 1 of his Classic Guitar Method (page 25).
 It was one of the first pieces I ever played with independent melody and bass lines, and when I got them going, I just couldn't believe this amazing thing coming out of my guitar.
 I'll never forget that thrill.

 So, thanks, Thomas!
 I can't think of a sweeter song to have been working on at that historic moment in my life.

 P.S.
 I can put stuff like this in the newsletter.
 You can, too.